 IASSB Audit Methodology Structures Planning, FieldWork, and Completion Phases

-By organizing engagements into planning, fieldwork, and concluding elements akin to financial statement audits, ISSA 5000 streamlines sustainability assurance for accountants already well-versed in this methodology under financial attestation standards.
+By organising engagements into planning, fieldwork, and concluding elements akin to financial statement audits, ISSA 5000 streamlines sustainability assurance for accountants already well-versed in this methodology under financial attestation standards.

 The ESG Assurance Planning Phase

-The planning phase emphasizes familiarizing audit teams with reporting entities’ operational contexts to chart material risk areas prone to potential misstatement whether via error or fraud.
+The planning phase emphasises familiarising audit teams with reporting entities’ operational contexts to chart material risk areas prone to potential misstatement whether via error or fraud.
 Through identifying aspects like geographies, sectors or data types representing heightened complexity, practitioners spotlight components that could quantitatively or qualitatively alter user interpretations if reported inaccurately.

 These risk priorities then dictate emphasis during detailed testing fieldwork.
 For instance, manual greenhouse gas calculations present easier compliance miscues than straightforward water meter readings.
 So GHG inventories warrant intensified scrutiny, analytical review, and evidence gathering to affirm within reasonable diligence bounds that headline emissions conservatively reflect corporate realities.